Fremantle Stuff > streets >

 Higham's Building.
 Architects: Oldham and Cox.
 On the corner of Market Street.
 This building dominates the western side of this section of Market Street to Bannister Street.
 John and Mary Higham arrived in the colony in June 1853 on the Sabrina.
 John opened a bakery, confectionery and grocery business on the north-west corner of Pakenham and High Streets, and the date on the present building, 1853, suggests that he began this business soon after arriving.
 The couple’s infant daughter and second child, Mary Ann, died soon after they arrived.
 They had three other children before John died in 1858.
 His wife continued to run the business and became a highly respected businesswoman.
 Higham (1994) tells the full story of her achievements.
 She bought the site of the present building in 1861, and expanded the business by building larger premises, under the name of M. Higham and Sons.
 The company sold imported drapery, dresses and hats so successfully that a large store was erected alongside the ﬁrst; the two were amalgamated in 1882.
 Mary died in the following year.
 The family maintained the firm.
 Edward, the eldest child, died in 1885.
 His widow, Alice, married William Silas Pearse in 1895 and commissioned the present premises, including fourteen two-storey shops and a bulk store.
 In 1924 the property was sold to Edward J.G. and W.M.
 Higham and remained in the family for another ﬁfty years.
 It has housed various retail outlets.
 See also: Palladium Theatre.

 Barney Silbert's Corner, c.
 1900, on the corner of the Mall and Market Streets at No. 109 High Street and built c.1900.
 By 1907 it was occupied by Freedman and Company Ltd., one of a number of drapers then operating in High Street.
 Barney Silbert operated his shoe shop and drapery business in the premises until the 1950s.
 The Silbert family came from the area known as The Pale, between eastern Poland and the western border of Russia.
 As a corner site, it was a convenient rendezvous for citizens and became known as ‘Barney's Corner‘.
 1n 2005 it was occupied by another shoe store.
-[In 2019 there is a clothing retailer in the ground-floor corner store.
-The sign with 'Barney Silbert's Corner' has been removed from the first-floor corner window.]
-It is one small part of the extensive Manning Buildings.
+In 2019 there is a retailer in the ground-floor corner store, and the sign with 'Barney Silbert's Corner' has been removed from the first-floor corner window.
+It is one small part of the extensive Manning Buildings - which in 2019 have been radically renovated by Silverleaf.

 Building of Arthur E. Davies & Co., funeral directors, on the corner of Bannister St. Nos.
 85-87 Market Street, opposite the Newport.
 This site was owned by Amalia Dixon in 1880, when there were a residence and two cottages on the site.
 She owned the property until 1900; her trustees owned it until 1920 and they owned it in partnership with J J Holmes until 1931.
 In 1883 the rate books listed a new shop, almost certainly the existing building, and Amalia Dixon was recorded as the shopkeeper.
 The properties had various lessees over following years.
 By c.
 1894 the lessees were butchers, Reen and Headley, to be Followed, in 1896, by another firm of butchers, Baker and Stevens.
 In 1898 a third firm of butchers, Holmes Brothers, were occupants; they remained until 1910-11.
 In the 1920s there was an auction room, possibly in part of the building.
 The Funeral directors, A.E.
 Davies and Co., were in the building from 1921, and in 1958 commissioned substantial alterations, which concealed some of the original facade.
 Another firm of funeral directors, Bowra and O’Dea was there from 1982 to 2004.
 When they left, the building was restored - to what appears, from a photograph, to be its original condition - revealing the elaborate brick and stucco facade.
 The awning is unusual for Fremantle, being markedly curved and supported on decorative iron brackets.
 The restoration was under the direction of John Kirkness.